Professional Development Program Guidelines

 The program is available to all staff of NNY Library Network’s member organizations.
 Eligible events include conferences, seminars, workshops, graduate coursework in library and information science, undergraduate coursework in a work-related field, and other opportunities.
-Effective January 1, 2014, candidates are eligible to apply for a Professional Development Grant no sooner than every-other fiscal year (July 1 – June 30).
+Applicants are eligible for up to $1200 funding every other fiscal year (July 1-June 30).

 Applications for funds are accepted at any time.
 They will be reviewed and awards will be made on a monthly basis.
 Applications should be received at NNYLN by the first working day of each month.
 Applications must be submitted electronically, using the format of the application as it appears on the NNYLN website.
 The program announcement, flyer, or course description URL is to be included if available.

 The Northern New York Library Network will annually budget for Professional Development grants.
 Effective July 1, 2019, the maximum award is $1200.
 Funds will be paid on a reimbursement basis.
 Receipts for tuition and travel must be submitted for reimbursement.
 Eligible expenses include registration, tuition, lodging, mileage and/or commercial transportation, and meals.
 Meals will be paid on a per diem basis; receipts must be submitted for all other expenses.

 The hierarchy for awards are: